BeauPrime/BeauRoutine/README.md

 BeauRoutine pre-allocates resources to run a default number of concurrent BeauRoutines.
 When there are no more resources available to execute all scheduled BeauRoutines, it will allocate more.
 This doubles the maximum number of concurrent BeauRoutines (16 -> 32 -> 64 -> ...), up to a maximum of 16,777,216.
 If you desire to reduce runtime allocations, you can call ``Routine.Settings.SetCapacity`` to pre-allocate the resources necessary to run the given number of BeauRoutines.

 To determine your game's requirements, open up the [Debugger](#debugger) during gameplay and view the ``MAX`` field in the ``STATS`` page.
 This will tell you how many BeauRoutines that the system needed to allocate resources for during the current session.
 The ``CAPACITY`` field will tell you how many were actually allocated in order to support it.
 By calling ``Routine.Settings.SetCapacity``, you can pre-allocate for the peak number of BeauRoutines in your game and optimize your memory usage.

+In debug mode, BeauRoutine may generate garbage periodically if profiling is enabled.
+This is generated by a ``Debug.Log`` call, made in order to output stats to the console.
+This will not occur outside of debug mode.
+To disable profiling in debug mode, set ``Routine.Settings.ProfilingEnabled`` to ``false``.
+Note that this will also disable stats in the debugging window.

 While BeauRoutine attempts to avoid runtime allocations as often as possible, there are unavoidable allocations associated with a C# coroutine framework.
 Coroutines, as implemented in C#, allocate memory when called.
 Coroutines are implemented in C# as _iterator blocks_.
 C# compilers transform iterator blocks into state machine classes.
 Calling an iterator block will allocate a new instance of its associated state machine.
 These allocations are tiny but worth mentioning for memory-constrained applications.
 Tweens and certain utilities, such as ``Routine.Combine`` and ``Routine.Delay``, will also allocate small amounts of memory.